- What computer should I buy?

 You can also check out the Wittenberg University's Bookstore web page for some options as well.

-With that in mind we do have general recommendations in purchasing a computer for campus:
+With that in mind we do have recommendations in purchasing a computer for campus:

-- We do not recommend Chromebooks as they do not support a lot of campus applications.
+- Note: We do not recommend Chromebooks because of the numerous incompatibilities

 - Check into the warranty for the computer.
 What exactly is covered by the warranty?
 How long does the warranty last?
 What is the process for getting the system fixed or repaired under warranty?